TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Quickstart/Index.rst

 so all log entries are written to a file.
 If the filename is not set, then the file will contain a hash like :file:`typo3temp/var/logs/typo3_<hash>.log`, for example :file:`typo3temp/var/logs/typo3_7ac500bce5.log`.
+In composer-based installations the file will be located in <project-root>/var/log

 A sample output looks like this: